samiz-dat/dat-cardcat/readme.md

 npm install

 # run in development
 # this will watch dat-cardcat for any changes and instantly recompile
 # the library so that cli and other projects immediately receive updated code.
 npm run dev

-# build for production
-npm run build
 ```

 While not published on NPM yet you can integrate this into other projects or make it available on the command line via npm link.